manjy0t/EP2780_project/README.md

 **IMPORTANT: This tool is provided for educational and research purposes only.**

 - This is NOT certified forensic software
-- Results may not be admissible in court without additional documentation
 - User is responsible for proper evidence handling and chain of custody
 - No warranty or guarantee of accuracy
-- Not suitable for high-stakes legal proceedings without professional validation
-- Always consult with qualified forensic examiners for criminal cases

 **By using this tool, you acknowledge:**
 - You have proper authorization to analyze the images